 (i) 3% of the market are buying now;

 (ii) 7% are open to the idea of buying; and

 (iii) 90% are currently not interested in your product: 1/3 are simply not considering it, 1/3 are not interested, and 1/3 are strongly disinterested and want to stay with status quo.

-• Master the 7 Marketing Essentials, or the 7 key marketing tools (elaborated in the book/ summary) you’d need to build your Ultimate Sales Machine.
+In our complete summary, we elaborate on the 7 key marketing tools you’d need to build your Ultimate Sales Machine.
 Identify the ones that will give you the best returns on investment, run workshops with your team to master these tools and keep finding ways to incorporate your core story.

-• Getting your Ideal Buyers.
 For any product/service, there’s always a small group of ideal clients who will buy more, and buy more frequently, than all other clients.
 Identify who these buyers are–this is the fastest and most cost-effective way to grow your business.

 Get your entire team to master the 7 steps of selling and 10 steps to great follow up.
 Use workshops to teach, practice and perfect the processes, and get your team to memorize and practice them until they are ingrained in their “subconscious competence”.